-We encourage no stereos or speakers and promote a wilderness experience
+We encourage no stereos or speakers to promote yours and others wilderness experience!

-2 PAIR LONG PANTS, one synthetic is best.
-You will also want a pair a jeans for the horseback portion of the trip.
+2 PAIR LONG PANTS…one synthetic is best.
+You will also want a pair of jeans or other sturdy pants for the horseback portion of the trip.

 SWIMSUITS…nylon is best because it dries faster.

-CAP TO BLOCK SUN, & WOOL OR SYNTHETIC HAT for cool evenings…a must for everyone.
-In case of wind attach with a tie or clip.
+CAP OR SUNHAT…in case of wind attach with a tie or clip.

 GLOVES OR MITTENS…synthetic or wool.